khairnsaa/Today-I-Learn/README.md

 ### Primitive type data and Reference type data.
 Whenever you create a variable in JavaScript, that variable can store one of two types of data, a primitive value or a reference value.
 If the value is a number, string, boolean, undefined, null, or symbol, it's a primitive value.
 If it's anything else (i.e. typeof object), it's a reference value.

+### shallow copy vs deep copy
+deep copy: A deep copying means that value of the new variable is disconnected from the original variable while a shallow copy means that some values are still connected to the original variable.

+shallow copy: When a reference variable is copied into a new reference variable using the assignment operator, a shallow copy of the referenced object is created.
+In simple words, a reference variable mainly stores the address of the object it refers to.
+When a new reference variable is assigned the value of the old reference variable, the address stored in the old reference variable is copied into the new one.
+This means both the old and new reference variable point to the same object in memory.
+As a result if the state of the object changes through any of the reference variables it is reflected for both.

 ### How to make Immutable Object?
 If you wish for an object to not be able to be modified you can use Object.freeze().
 Object.freeze() method freezes an object: that is, prevents new properties from being added to it; prevents existing properties from being removed; and prevents existing properties, or their enumerability, configurability, or writability, from being changed.